cutlets14/guides/http.md

     4. The packaged-up HTTP request then goes over the Internet where it is directed to the server with the matching IP address.
     5. The remote server accepts the request and sends a response over the Internet back to your network interface which hands it to your browser.
     6. Finally, the browser displays the response in the form of a web page.
+* Clients and servers - The most common client is an application you interact with on a daily basis, e.g., a web browser (mobile or desktop).
+Clients are responsible for issuing HTTP requests and processing the HTTP response in a user-friendly manner onto your screen.
+Servers, on the other hand, store the content you're requesting and are capable of handling inbound requests, and their job is to issue a response back.
+Often, the response will content relevant data as specified in the request.
+* Resources - A generic term for things you interact with on the Internet via a URL.
+This may include images, videos, web pages, and other files.
+In fact, resources can also take the form of software that lets you trade stock or play a video game.
+* Statelessness - A protocol is said to be stateless if it's designed in such a way that each request/response pair is completely independent of the previous one.
+In the context of HTTP, this means that the server does not need to hang on to information, or state, between requests.
+    * Since HTTP is inherently stateless, web developers have to work hard to simulate a stateful experience in web applications.
+    * Statelessness is what HTTP so resilient, distributed, and hard to control.
+It's also what makes it so difficult to secure and build on top of.

+## What is a URL?
+* Uniform Resource Locator (URL) is akin to the address or phone number one needs in order to visit or communicate with a friend.
+* A URL is the most frequently used part of a general concept of a Uniform Resource Identifier (URI), which specifies how resources are located.